Markets with Heterogeneous Agents: Dynamics and Survival of Bayesian vs. No-Regret Learners: Introduction

 The computer science literature makes no assumptions about the underlying process, allowing it to be adversarial, and focuses on no-regret learning, measuring the resulting outcome by the regret in growth rate compared to the best single strategy in hindsight; that is, the constant investment rule an investor would have used had they known the realization of the market variables.
 In the case of a market with a steady underlying stochastic process that we consider, this includes a comparison to the investor investing knowing the process (although this may not be the best strategy in hindsight for a given history; see Sections \ref{sec:compare} and \ref{sec:no-regret}).
 Learning agents in this literature explicitly respond to the rate of change in their wealth at each step, considering it as the utility (or loss) input to their no-regret online learning algorithm.

 We study repeated interactions in asset markets with heterogeneous learning agents: both Bayesians and regret minimizers are present in the market and aim to maximize their expected growth rate of wealth.
 A question that naturally arises in this setting is whether one type of agent drives the other type out of the market.
 That is, does an agent's wealth share converge to zero (the agent vanishes) or does it remain bounded away from zero (the agent survives)?
 A version of this question has been studied in the economics literature in the context of the market selection hypothesis.
 The results there show that agents who do not correctly maximize expected growth rate vanish in the presence of agents who do correctly maximize expected growth rate.
-(See the related work section for further discussion and references to this literature.)
+See the related work section for further discussion and references to this literature.
+It is important to note that both the computer science and economics literatures on this topic treat the asset market as ``perfectly competitive''; that is, although prices are endogenous (equilibrium prices evolve as wealths change over time), individual agents are ``price takers'' that do not take into account any impact of their decisions on equilibrium prices.

-To understand which learning approaches are more useful in this competitive setting, we ask the market selection question for a market populated with a greater variety of learning agents.
+To understand which learning approaches are more useful in this competitive setting, we ask the market selection question for markets populated with a greater variety of learning agents.
 Some are Bayesian optimizers, some are Bayesians who make small mistakes in the set of models they consider or in updating their beliefs, and some use no-regret learning.
 A key question that arises is: what is the meaning or role of regret in this context?
 Regret-minimizing agents achieve low regret in the complete asset market we analyze, but we show that if there is a Bayesian who makes correct updates and whose prior on models puts positive probability on the correct model, then regret minimizers vanish.
 That is, surprisingly, {\em successfully reaching low regret does not guarantee survival}.
 However, we also show that {\em Bayesian learning is fragile}; if the Bayesian does not have the correct model within the support of its prior, or if the Bayesian does not correctly balance the prior and likelihood functions in updating, then the Bayesian almost surely vanishes relative to the no-regret learner, even if the Bayesian makes arbitrarily small errors.